 SELECTION, NOTIFICATION AND VERIFICATION OF WINNER

-On July 1, 2016, or within a reasonable time thereafter, FDF or its designee will randomly choose one name from all eligible entries.
+On October 6, or within a reasonable time thereafter, FDF or its designee will randomly choose one name from all eligible entries.
 Subject to verification of eligibility, the first person whose name is so drawn will be declared the Grand Prize winner.
-FDF may, in its sole discretion, post the verified winner’s name on the LecheDeFlorida.com website and/or any of FDF’s websites and or partners.
+FDF may, in its sole discretion, post the verified winner’s name on the floridamilk.com website and/or any of FDF’s websites and or partners.

-WINNER: Will be selected at random from all eligible entries received by 11:59 p.m. on Thursday, June 30.
+WINNER: Will be selected at random from all eligible entries received by 2:00 p.m. on Friday, October 6, 2017.
 Winner must claim prize by calling or replying to email within three (3) business days of being notified or an alternate winner will be selected.
 The winner must complete the affidavit of eligibility, without making changes and return the properly completed affidavit for receipt by FDF within three business days of the date the winner received prize notification.
 Failure of FDF to receive a properly executed affidavit within three days of winner notification will result in disqualification and forfeiture of prize.
 Alternate winner is subject to all requirements and limitations in these Official Rules.
 By accepting a prize, a winner agrees to allow the use of his or her name, voice, photograph, likeness and any information provided on the entry form, in any media now known or hereafter invented and for any purpose, including advertising, promotional or other purposes by FDF and its affiliates, without further compensation.

 PRIZE: One (1) individual grand prize will be awarded.
-Winner will be selected and notified within seven (7) days following the official drawing.
-Grand prize winner will receive one family pack of four annual passes to the Crayola Experience in Orlando.
-Approximate retail value: $139.96.
+Winner will be selected and notified within one (1) days following the official drawing.
+One Grand Prize winner for each show will receive four tickets for the meet and greet of Laurie Hernandez on Thursday October 12th 2017 in either Orlando, FL or October 19th 2017 in Jacksonville.
+Winner must use the show tickets to get into the meet and greet.
+Approximate retail value: $400.
+In addition, there will be one second and one third prize winner per location that will each receive 4 tickets to the Southern Women’s Show in either Orlando, FL, October 12-15 2017 or in Jacksonville, FL, October 19-22, 2017.
+Approximate Retail Value: $50.

 PRIZE RESTRICTIONS: Winner is responsible for any expenses not specifically listed as part of the prize to redeem or make use of prize.
 Prize is not redeemable for cash and may not be extended, transferred or substituted, except that sponsors may substitute a prize of equal or greater value when necessary, as determined in their sole discretion.
 Prize is available for Florida residents only.

 TO CLAIM PRIZE: Winner must provide proof of eligibility in the form of valid, government-issued photo identification showing age and residency.
 The winner may also fax a copy of a valid driver’s license.
 The winner may be required to sign legal documents or provide additional proof of eligibility.
 The winner must complete an affidavit of eligibility, which releases sponsors, affiliates and suppliers from any and all liability related to this sweepstakes or use or acceptance of the prize.